 1 Power LED A solid green light indicates a proper connection to the power supply.
-The light will blink green during the WPS process.
-The light will blink orange during boot up.
-2 Internet LED A solid light indicates connection on the Internet port.
+The light will be solid orange during boot-up and will blink green during the WPS process.
+2 Internet LED A solid light indicates a connection to the Internet port.
 If the LED is orange, the connection is good but the router cannot connect to the Internet.
+If this LED is blinking orange, this indicates that the "on demand" connection type is set and the Internet connection is idle.